dannydenenberg/wuthefwasthat.github.io/_posts/2013-03-21-homomorphic-encryption.markdown

 *... drumroll*

-### A candidate scheme
+## A homomorphic encryption scheme

 Finally in 2009, Craig Gentry produced a candidate homomorphic encryption scheme.

-To do so, he first constructed a **"somewhat" homomorphic encryption scheme**.

-#### Somewhat homomorphic encryption
+### Somewhat homomorphic encryption

+Coming up with a homomorphic encryption scheme is difficult, but it turns out coming up with a **somewhat** homomorphic scheme is not so hard.

-In a somewhat homomorphic scheme, each time you apply a homomorphic function, the shape of the lock gets a little bit warped.
+In a somewhat homomorphic scheme, each time you apply the homomorphic version of a function, the quality of the encryption gets a bit worse.

+Imagine you could change the contents inside the lock, but the shape of the lock gets a little bit warped.
 The more complicated the function, the more warped the lock would get.
-If the lock was only warped a little bit, then the key could still open it.
-But if it got warped too much, the key would stop working.
+For a while, the key might still be able to open the lock, but eventually, when the lock is too damaged, the key would stop working.
-Unfortunately, this meant you couldn't do very much computation before the output became impossible to read, even for someone with the key.

 To illustrate, I'll use green circles to denote locks that can still be unlocked, and red circles to denote locks that are hopeless.
 So a dark green circle is a perfectly fine encryption: